minombreesjeff/darwin_env/QuickTimeStreamingServer/Documentation/readme.txt

 4. Follow the onscreen instructions.
 After you have read and agreed to the license, you can proceed with the installation.

+5. If you are installing for the first time, after the install completes, you will be asked to create a user name and password for administering the server.
+You must complete this step to administer the server from a remote system using a web browser.

+   If you are upgrading, you will be presented with a web browser login window.

-Set Up
+Set Up (Mac OS X)

-From a server machine with Darwin Streaming Server installed, launch your web browser.
+    After creating an administrator user name and password,  you can connect to the Darwin Streaming Server from your web browser.

    Enter the URL for your Darwin Streaming Server: http://myserver.com:1220